Skip to content

 Different passing methods may impose restrictions on parameter types

-Assume there is the following function:
+Assume the existence of the following function:

 Python